Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

-The pseudoscalar Higgs ($A$) can decay into a final state containing the 125 GeV Higgs and $Z$ boson, when mass of the pseudoscalar Higgs ($M_A$) is greater than ($M_h+M_Z$).
-One should note that the branching ratio of this channel is considerable only with low values of $\tan \beta$ $(<10)$ and low $M_A$ $(<350$ GeV).
-For low $\tan \beta$, branching ratio of $A \rightarrow t \bar t$ will be dominant for $M_A > 2m_t$.
-CMS has searched for this resonance decay in the final state of two opposite sign leptons (from $Z$) and $b \bar b $ (from the decay of $h$) \cite{Khachatryan:2015tha,Khachatryan:2015lba}.
-ATLAS has also given their exclusion limit for this process \cite{Aad:2015wra,Aad:2015wra,ATLAS-CONF-2016-015}.
-They have analysed two possible final states of the light Higgs boson ($b \bar b$ and $\tau^{+} \tau^{-}$).
-We calculated the cross-section times branching ratio of this channel for the allowed parameter space points and compared with the corresponding 8 TeV and 13 TeV upper limits obtained by ATLAS and CMS.
+The pseudoscalar Higgs ($A$) can decay into a final state containing 125 GeV Higgs and $Z$ boson, when mass of the pseudoscalar Higgs ($M_A$) is greater than ($M_h+M_Z$).
+One should note that the branching ratio of this channel is considerable only with low values of $\tan \beta$ $(<10)$ and low $M_A$ $(<350$ GeV), because for low $\tan \beta$ and $M_A > 2m_{t}$, $A \rightarrow t \bar t$ is the dominant decay mode.
+CMS has searched for this resonance decay with two opposite sign leptons (from $Z$) and $b \bar b $ (from the decay of $h$) in the final state~\cite{Khachatryan:2015tha,Khachatryan:2015lba}.
+ATLAS has also given their exclusion limits for this process with both $b \bar b$ and $\tau^{+} \tau^{-}$ in the final state from $h$ decay~\cite{Aad:2015wra,Aad:2015wra,ATLAS-CONF-2016-015,Aaboud:2017cxo}.
+We computed the gluon fusion cross-section times branching ratio of this channel for the allowed parameter space points and compared with the corresponding 8 TeV and 13 TeV upper limits obtained by ATLAS and CMS.